COSI-Lab/book/src/mirror/services.md

 _updated: Nov 6th 2022_

 [RKHunter](https://rkhunter.sourceforge.net/) or "Rootkit Hunter" is a script that checks linux systems for signs of known linux rootkits.
-Assuming other security measures are well followed we should not expect Mirror to become infected with a rootkit.
-It might be worth an investment in running the tool automaticaaly (maybe daily?) but we don't currently have satisfactory methods of sending mail when warnings occur.
-Until then (and maybe forever) here is some instructions on manually running RKHunter.
+Assuming other security measures are well followed we don't expect Mirror to become infected with a rootkit.
+It might be worth running the tool automatically (maybe daily?), however, we don't currently have a satisfactory method of sending mail when warnings occur.
+Until then (and maybe forever) here are some instructions for manually running RKHunter.

 **Install:**